< Back

 At the organisational level, blended learning including a mix of online and in person courses is an option that works well.
 A learning platform may integrate quizzes and assessments of prior knowledge, as well as on-demand video sessions that can be viewed at times best suited for each team according to their constraints.

-Good practice guides and MOOCs published by ANSSI (National Cybersecurity Agency of France) are useful resources in this context.
+Good practices guides and MOOCs published by ANSSI (National Cybersecurity Agency of France) are useful resources in this context.

 Involve the organisation’s management